JY2024/kitchen-keeper/README.md

 2. A social page where users can view recipes made by other users, search for recipes, see popular tags, and make their own posts.
 3. A meal generation page where users can select ingredients from their fridge and receive AI-generated recipes.

-Kitchen Keeper was made using React, Django, and OpenAI API.
+Kitchen Keeper was made using React, Django, and Gemini API 1.5 Pro.
 ## Dependencies

 Before trying to run the application, make sure to have these installed:
 - npm
 - python

 ## Installation